tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 Look at the file `less $DIR/output/calmas_region_snpcall.mafs.gz`, which contains only sites called as variable.

 The columns of this maf file are the same as before, except now there is an additional column 'pK-EM', which is the p-value corresponding to the likelihood ratio test of whether a given site is variable.
+One useful option to be aware of when calling SNPs (or working with data involving variable sites in general) is `-minMaf X` (which requires `-doMaf` when used), which filters out any sites with a MAF <**X** from the analyses.

 Compare the number of called SNPs and distribution of allele frequencies to the case when you use a less stringent p-value cutoff for whether a site is variable.
 This time we'll use a SNP p-value cutoff of 0.01.